JasperSurmont/cosmos-sdk-codeql/README.md

-# cosmos-sdk-codeql
+# Cosmos-sdk-codeql

+This repository contains the code, specifically, an updated query along with an additional query, as mentioned in this paper:

+Jasper Surmont, Weihong Wang and Tom Van Cutsem: **"Static Application Security Testing of Consensus-Critical Code in the Cosmos Network."** - [http://arxiv.org/abs/2308.10613]

-Most of this repository is based on [this](https://github.com/crypto-com/cosmos-sdk-codeql) repository.
-This repository mainly contains updated and one additional query.
-The updates primarily consist of improvements to the precision, significantly reducing false positives in many projects.
+Much of the content in this repository is built upon the [crypto-com/cosmos-sdk-codeql](https://github.com/crypto-com/cosmos-sdk-codeql) repository.
+The updates primarily focus on precision enhancements, substantially reducing false positives across various projects.

 ## Usage